THE FULBRIGHT SPECIALISTS

 How to Request a U.S. Fulbright Specialist:

-Foreign institutions interested in requesting a Fulbright Specialist must make their request through their local Fulbright Commission or the Public Affairs Office at the U.S. Embassy in their home countries.
-The form for requesting a Specialist is now available online to Fulbright commissions and embassies.
-Projects must be reviewed and approved by the home-country Fulbright office and the U.S. Department of State Bureau of Educational and Cultural Affairs.
+Foreign institutions interested in requesting a Fulbright Specialist must make their request through their local Fulbright Commission Jordan.
+The form for requesting a Specialist is now available online.
+Projects must be reviewed and approved by Fulbright office and the U.S. Department of State Bureau of Educational and Cultural Affairs.

 For more information about the Fulbright Specialist Program, including how to join the roster of Specialists, how to request a Fulbright Specialist, how to develop a project and more, please visit: www.cies.org/Specialists